Department of Commerce v. New York: Background

 The United States Census Bureau, which operates out of the United States Department of Commerce, conducts a nationwide census every decade to determine the population and its distribution within the United States, as required by Article I of the Constitution.
 The population numbers are used to distribute the number of members of the United States House of Representatives, as well as internally by each state to draw up their congressional and legislative redistricting maps.

-From the first census in 1790 up through 1950, the census is directed to be answered by all members of a household, regardless of their citizenship.
-The census thus included a question related to declaring one's citizenship.
-Starting in 1940, the Census Bureau began evaluating new methods of using reduced sample sizes to obtain additional information, and by the 1960 census, had moved several questions to a separate "questionnaire form" that was only sent to a small sample of households as to reduce the burden of the main "long form".
-The citizenship question was one of those moved to the questionnaire form.
-Eventually the questionnaire form would evolve to the American Community Survey introduced in 2005.
+Between 1790 and 1950, census instructions required every member of a household to be counted, regardless of citizenship.
+The census also typically included a question asking for each person's citizenship status.
+Starting in 1940, the Census Bureau began evaluating methods of using reduced sample sizes to obtain additional information, and by the 1960 census, had moved several questions to a separate "questionnaire form" that was sent to a small sample of households to reduce the burden of the main "long form".
+The citizenship question was one of those moved.
+The questionnaire form evolved into the American Community Survey, introduced in 2005.